What student loan borrowers need to know after a federal court struck down Biden's forgiveness program

 What are the legal arguments?

-The Biden administration has argued that Congress has given the secretary of education the power to broadly discharge student loan debt in a 2003 law known as the HEROES Act.
+The Biden administration has argued that Congress granted the secretary of education the power to broadly discharge student loan debt in a 2003 law known as the HEROES Act, which was passed in the wake of the September 11 terrorist attacks.

+The government's lawyers argue that the law allows the secretary to discharge debt in an event of a national emergency, including the Covid-19 pandemic.

 But the Texas federal judge found that the law does not provide the executive branch clear congressional authorization to create the student loan forgiveness program.